Robert Ainslie (lawyer): Correspondence with Burns

 Over 20 letters from Burns to Ainslie have survived.
 On the other hand, all of Ainslie's letters to Burns were later acquired by Ainslie, who destroyed them.
 Burns shared with Ainslie many of his intimate thoughts, feelings and opinions and his friend was closely involved with some of his infidelities.

 The infamous 'horse litter' letter of 3 March 1788 is one of a number that Ainslie made available for publication, despite's Ainslie's religious ideals, greatly tarnishing the poet's reputation in the process, more than any other of Burns's friends.
 The date of release of the letter and who released it requires confirmation.

 The 'Burns-Ainslie Correspondence' is a collection of letters in private hands that contains several unpublished letters and two new poems.
 They are in transcript and not in Burns's hand and were held by John Spottiswood and his family for over a century.

 On 23 July 1787, writing from Mauchline, he said of Ainslie "There is one thing for which I set great store by you as a friend, and it is this - that I have not a friend upon earth, beside yourself, to whom I can talk nonesense without forfetting some degree of his esteem."

 The sentiments "You assume a proper length of face in my bitter hours of blue-devilism (depression), and you laugh fully up to my highest wishes at my good things.
 I don't know upon the whole if you are one of the first fellows in God's world, but you are so to me."
 Burns wrote this on 23 September 1787.

 It seems that from a letter to Ainslie on 2 March 1788 that Burns had negotiated a reconciliation between Jean Armour and her mother so that she would be able to attend her daughter during her confinement.

 Burns wrote to Ainslie on 3 March 1788 in regard of renting Ellisland Farm.
 He was accompanied by James Tennant of Glenconner, his "auld comrade dear and brither sinner."
 Burns rated him as "the most intelligent, sensible fsrmer in the county" and took his advice to take on Ellisland, a choice that he was soon to regret.

 The infamous 'horse litter' letter was written on 3 March 1788 to Ainslie.
 The original letter may be the one that the antiquarian book-seller James Stillie and a group of friends purchased for £4 and put into the fire in an attempt to protect the bards reputation.
 Ainslie destroyed his correspondence to Burns, so the full context of this unfortunate letter is not known.
 The Merry Muses contains the full text of the letter.
-Stillie commented that "This Ainslie was one of Burns' worst ebemies, and an odious character."
+Stillie commented that "This Ainslie was one of Burns' worst enemies, and an odious character."